Trade Secrets

 • Pricing and cost information

 Since trade secrets give you an advantage over your competition, they are worth protecting and should be considered a valuable part of your IP portfolio.
 If the information is not generally known to the public and you make reasonable efforts to keep it confidential, you are already on the right path to building your IP portfolio with trade secrets.
-Our attorneys can help you identify, properly protect, and defend your trade secrets through IP licensing, helping you keep your market advantage and build value in your business.
+Our attorneys can help you identify, properly protect, and defend your trade secrets, helping you keep your market advantage and build value in your business.